Request Free Consultation

 When the Complaint is verified, then the answer and all subsequent pleadings must also be verified.
 If the party resides outside the county in which the representing attorney maintains his/her office, then the pleadings may be verified by the attorney.
 Otherwise, the party itself must verify the pleading.

-Likewise, plaintiff will serve a Demand for a Bill of Particulars as to the affirmative defenses alleged and a Notice to Produce.
+Likewise, the plaintiff will serve a Demand for a Bill of Particulars as to the affirmative defenses alleged and a Notice to Produce.
 It is also at this time where the plaintiff will, usually, petition the court for its first conference, called a Preliminary Conference.

 The Bill of Particulars is like a road map of the case.
-It will particularize or detail the allegations of the claim, including alleging in detail the acts or omissions of negligence on the part of the defendant, the injuries alleged, time lost from work or school, lost wages, medical care and treatment rendered and medical expenses.
+It will particularize or detail the allegations of the claim, including alleging in detail the acts or omissions of negligence on the part of the defendant, the injuries alleged, time lost from work or school, lost wages, medical care and treatment rendered, and medical expenses.

-The Notices to Produce or Demands for Discovery and Inspection will request that the opposing party produce document relating to the claim: such as medical reports; authorizations to obtain medical, school, employment, and income tax records; and other items deemed relevant by the party.
+The Notices to Produce or Demands for Discovery and Inspection will request that the opposing party produce documents relating to the claim: such as medical reports; authorizations to obtain medical, school, employment, and income tax records; and other items deemed relevant by the party.

-If any of the parties are dilatory in complying with the court’s order, the affected party may more the court to compel same or to strike the pleading.
+If any of the parties are dilatory in complying with the court’s order, the affected party may more the court to compel the same or to strike the pleading.

 If there are discovery issues or discovery has not been completed as directed by the court at the Preliminary Conference, those issues will be addressed by the court at the Compliance Conference.
 At this time, the court will issue another order directing what discovery should take place and when.
-It may also extend plaintiff’s time to file a Note of Issue.
+It may also extend the plaintiff’s time to file a Note of Issue.

 Although the New York State Court System is known as the Unified Court System, many county courts have unique procedures that can differ from county to county.